 - ¼ cup extra-virgin olive oil

-- 1 yellow onion, cut into segments
+- 1 medium yellow onion, cut into four segments

-- 1 large carrot, roughly chopped
+- 1 large carrot, cut into large chunks

-- ½ cup tomato paste
+- ¼ cup tomato paste

-- 6 garlic cloves, minced
+- 6 garlic cloves, roughly chopped

 - 1 Tbsp. finely chopped rosemary